 Museum of Science and Industry, 5700 S Lake Shore Dr., 773-684-1414.

 Illinois teachers, first responders, active military, and veterans are always free at this scientific discovery museum.
-Upcoming 2022 free days for Illinois resident visitors include:
+Upcoming 2023 free days for Illinois resident visitors have not been announced yet.

-Check the website for other dates as announced.
+Check the website for the dates as announced.

 National Museum of Mexican Art, 1852 W 19th St, 312-738-1503